mongodb/mongo/src/mongo/db/auth/README.md

 [Here](https://github.com/mongodb/mongo/blob/r4.4.0/src/mongo/db/auth/authorization_session_impl.cpp#L126)
 is the authorization session calling into the authorization manager to acquire a user.

+Clients are expected to authenticate at most one time on a connection, and a client which opts into API Version 1 will receive an error if it attempts to authenticate more than once.
+However, legacy clients which have not opted into an API Version may authenticate multiple times.
+If a legacy client authenticates as UserA on a database and then authenticates as UserB on the same database, its AuthorizationSession will implicitly logout UserA and replace its cached User object with that of UserB.
+Alternatively, if a legacy client authenticates as UserA on one database and then authenticates as UserB on a second database, its AuthorizationSession will store User objects for both UserA and UserB, and will consider itself authorized for the union of the two users' privileges.
+Because modern drivers no longer allow applications to authenticate with multiple user identities, this behavior in AuthorizationSession is deprecated, and support for it will eventually be removed.

 ### User

 `User` objects contain authorization information with regards to a specific user in a database.
 The